incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

     end
 ```

-Now that the runner spec is fixed ran the request spec to check if it has been fixed too?
+Now that the runner spec is fixed, so has run the request spec to check if it has been fixed too?

 ```ruby
 RED: